lgpcappiello/lgpcappiello.github.io/_posts/2018-11-11-lovestatistics.md

 <p align="center"><img src="https://media.giphy.com/media/26xBI73gWquCBBCDe/giphy.gif" alt="Confused Winona Ryder" height="200" ></p>

 At this point, you may be asking yourself if these concepts are really all that accessible.
 Everyone who can think logically can learn math!
-If you do not have an extensive mathematics or statistics background, it may take a little bit of additional work, but it’s certainly not impossible!
-Whether you want to learn more, are starting from zero, or already consider yourself an expert, GradQuant is happy to hear from you.
-Our consultants love to teach and to talk about people’s research.
-Stop by our drop-in hours or schedule consultation any time (more detailed information at gradquant.ucr.edu).
-GradQuant staff have also curated a variety of resources (available on our website) to help you develop your quantitative knowhow from the comfort of your couch.
+If you are uncomfortable with math, it may take a little bit of additional work, but you can do it!